publiclab/publiclab-archive/notes/stevie/03-13-2018/what-are-good-ways-to-test-for-ph-levels-and-where-can-we-get-materials-to-do-so.md

 ---
-title: What are good ways to test for pH levels and where can we get materials to do so?
+title: 'What are good ways to test for pH levels and where can we get materials to do so?'
 tagnames: water-quality, ph, question:water-quality, question:ph
 author: stevie
 path: /notes/stevie/03-13-2018/what-are-good-ways-to-test-for-ph-levels-and-where-can-we-get-materials-to-do-so.md